-Based on internal studies and in collaboration with international partners, VOA developed this information circular for Spraying for Disinfection of Surfaces and Places.
-The purpose of this circular is to inform whoever may be interested, including and not limited to the VOA franchise and service network itself, the possibilities for the use of Drone Technology for spraying services for the purpose of disinfection for mitigation, delay and reduction of dissemination of viruses in public places, streets, industrial and hospital yards, squares, among others.
+Based on internal studies and in collaboration with international partners, VOA prepared this information circular for Spraying for Disinfection of Surfaces and Places.
+The purpose of this circular is to inform anyone interested, including and not limited to the VOA franchise and service network itself, of the possibilities for using Drone Technology for spraying services for the purpose of disinfection for mitigation, delay and reduction of spread of viruses in public places, streets, industrial and hospital yards, squares, among others.

 On the other hand, VOA is providing a channel to receive registrations from drone operators that have technical resources (drones, technical training) for spraying.
 Based on this, we will be able to facilitate that eventual demands for Disinfection are met by trained regional operators.